helgis/qtpdf/README.md

 # qtpdf
-Pdf reader and creator using qt libraries
+Pdf viewer written in C++11 using the Qt framework.